philoserf/site_v2/content/posts/chatgpt.md

 featuredImage: "img/chatgpt.webp"
 ---

-In the early days of ChatGPT's public availability, I took a look just as the news sources started hyping AI.
-This is one of my earliest explorations.
-From it, you may glean a glimpse of me and it.
+_In the early days of ChatGPT's public availability, I took a look just as the news sources started hyping AI.
+This is one of my earliest explorations._

 ---